 - On Windows, this is the location returned by the SHGetFolderPath function of the Windows system library Shell32.dll, asking for the user profile.
-A typical location is C:\Users\username. - On Linux, Mac OS X, and Oracle Solaris, this is generally taken from the environment variable \$HOME, except for the user root where it is taken from the account database.
+A typical location is C:\Users\username. - On Linux, macOS, and Oracle Solaris, this is generally taken from the environment variable \$HOME, except for the user root where it is taken from the account database.
 This is a workaround for the frequent trouble caused by users using Oracle VM VirtualBox in combination with the tool sudo, which by default does not reset the environment variable \$HOME.

-A typical location on Linux and Oracle Solaris is /home/username and on Mac OS X is /Users/username.
+A typical location on Linux and Oracle Solaris is /home/username and on macOS is /Users/username.